Neighborhoods/Oakridge

 Oakridge Park Redevelopment

-One of the largest mixed-use projects in Canadian history, the $6 billion Oakridge Park redevelopment is transforming 28 acres at 41st & Cambie into a vibrant new community.
-Portions are completing in 2026.
+The $6 billion Oakridge Park redevelopment is transforming 28 acres at 41st & Cambie into a major mixed-use community.
+Portions completing in 2026.

-The Oakridge Park redevelopment (formerly Oakridge Centre) is the single most significant development happening in Vancouver outside of downtown.
-Construction began in 2019, and the project encompasses over 5 million square feet of development across 28 acres.
+Oakridge Park (formerly Oakridge Centre) is Vancouver's most significant development outside downtown.
+Construction began in 2019, spanning 5 million square feet across 28 acres.

 What's Coming